 In 2021, Caldwell County, NC had a population of 80.7k people with a median age of 44.9 and a median household income of $48,549.
 Between 2020 and 2021 the population of Caldwell County, NC declined from 82,056 to 80,705, a −1.65% decrease and its median household income grew from $46,094 to $48,549, a 5.33% increase.

 The 5 largest ethnic groups in Caldwell County, NC are White (Non-Hispanic) (86.4%), Black or African American (Non-Hispanic) (4.13%), Other (Hispanic) (3.49%), Two+ (Non-Hispanic) (2.48%), and White (Hispanic) (1.36%).

 None of the households in Caldwell County, NC reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 98.1% of the residents in Caldwell County, NC are U.S. citizens.

-In 2020, the median property value in Caldwell County, NC was $125,200, and the homeownership rate was 73.3%.
-Most people in Caldwell County, NC drove alone to work, and the average commute time was 25.8 minutes.
+Most people in Caldwell County, NC drove alone to work, and the average commute time was 25.9 minutes.
 The average car ownership in Caldwell County, NC was 2 cars per household.